-- (1) Pro forma after giving effect to the offering, the interest expense for the three months ended March 31, 1999 and the year ended December 31, 1998 would have been \$9.1 million and \$32.7 million. - (2) The ratio of earnings to fixed charges has been calculated by dividing income before income taxes plus fixed charges by fixed charges.
+- ----- - (1) Pro forma after giving effect to the offering, the interest expense for the three months ended March 31, 1999 and the year ended December 31, 1998 would have been \$9.1 million and \$32.7 million. - (2) The ratio of earnings to fixed charges has been calculated by dividing income before income taxes plus fixed charges by fixed charges.
 Fixed charges consist of interest expense on indebtedness, amortization of debt expense and 33% of rental payments under operating leases (an amount estimated by management of the interest components of such rentals).
-The ratio of earnings to fixed charges as of March 31, 1999 and December 31, 1998 is not materially affected by this offering. - (3) EBITDA is defined as operating income plus depreciation, amortization and unusual items.
-There were no such unusual items in any of the periods presented above.
+The ratio of earnings to fixed charges as of March 31, 1999 and December 31, 1998 is not materially affected by this offering. - (3) EBITDA is defined as operating income plus depreciation and amortization.
 EBITDA should not be construed as a substitute for income from operations, net income or cash flow from operating activities, for the purpose of analyzing operating performance, financial position and cash flows.
 EBITDA measures are calculated differently by other companies.
 As such, the EBITDA measures presented may not be comparable to other similarly titled measures of other companies.
-EBITDA has been presented because it is commonly used by investors to analyze and compare companies on the basis of operating performance and to determine a company's ability to service debt.
+EBITDA has been presented because it is commonly used by investors to analyze companies on the basis of operating performance and to determine a company's ability to service debt.